 This course will assist with the implementation and management of the APCO Institute EMD Program.
 It is intended to provide appropriate personnel, whether administrator, communications supervisor or other management personnel, with the necessary guidelines and information required for the management of their agency's EMD program.

 This course provides your agency personnel with the necessary skills and certification to present the APCO Institute Emergency Medical Dispatcher Course within your agency.
 In compliance with ASTM guidelines,the APCO Institute requires that the course be taught by instructors with medical and telecommunicator backgrounds.
-The instructor candidate who teaches the medical portions must have at minimum, current certification as a Basic EMT under the National Standard Curriculum as set by the Department of Transportation (DOT).
+The instructor candidate who teaches the medical portions must have at minimum, current certification as an Advance Level EMT (ALS Training/Certification) under the National Standard Curriculum as set by the Department of Transportation (DOT).
 Individuals who are either a current EMD or dispatch supervisor may teach the telecommunicator portion.
 The student's agency must currently use the APCO EMD Program or be in the implementation process.